sarbal/BINF_tut/lessons/python_basics.md

 More here: https://www.w3schools.com/python/python_ref_string.asp

+# Q1: Test yourself!
+### In your jupyter notebook, create new chunk for this question.
+In this chunk, write some code where you assign your name to a variable called `user`.
+Then print out a sentence that reads "This is my <name> codebook", where <name> is replaced by your name.

 ### Casting
 - Casting is converting certain values for certain datatypes to other datatypes
 - Convert a string to a boolean with `bool`